 Termite Pictures | Termite Identification

 Termites can cause major structural damage to homes and other buildings as well as wooden furniture.
-People usually only see termites inside when an infestation is already well established, though you may also find termites outside around dead tree stumps, rotting boards or other detritus.
+People usually only see termites inside when an infestation is already well established, though you may also find termites outside around dead tree stumps, rotting boards, or other detritus.
 Termite colonies are divided into different classes, and most termites only come out in the dark.
-The most common class that you will see outside of the colony is the alate class, or winged termites.
+The most common class that you will see outside of the colony is the alate class or winged termites.
 Winged termites are a reproductive class and they swarm before they mate.
-You can identify termites through their body shape, legs and wings.
-We are showing here you different termite pictures, termite damage and how to identify termite in your home and surroundings
+You can identify termites through their body shape, legs, and wings.
+We are showing here you different termite pictures, termite damage, and how to identify termites in your home and surroundings.

 Termite Damage | Termite Mud Tubes